mendix/docs/content/en/docs/refguide/modeling/integration/consumed-odata-services/consumed-odata-service.md

 * **User name** – defines the user name that will be used for authentication
 * **Password** – defines the password that will be used for authentication

-Input these as a string, so with single quotes.
+Input these as a string with single quotes.

 Besides basic authentication, you can use custom authentication.
 For more information, see the [HTTP Headers](#http-headers) section below.